Costa Rica Destinations: Common Name And Location Misunderstandings

 Costa Rica has seven provinces: San Jose, Cartago, Limon, Heredia, Alajuela, Guanacaste, and Puntarenas.
 For the most part, travellers do not need to concern themselves with being able to identify the province they intend to visit during their trip, unless of course they intend to visit one of a number of towns or beaches that shares its name with another area of the country.
 In these cases, quoting the province following the name of the town/beach you wish to visit can help ensure that you end up at the location of your choice, and not simply the location you can name.

 The following is a list of destinations that shares its name with at least one other area of Costa Rica.
 If any of the following locations are listed on your trip itinerary, take a moment to double-check that the town/beach you reserved your accommodations at and arranged your transfers to and from is the specific town/beach you wish to visit.

 Geographically speaking, Costa Rica is small.
 From a large-scale perspective, it cannot compare to travel across Canada, the US, or Europe as its landmass is only a fraction of the size.
-This being said, as tiny as Costa Rica may appear on a map, making one’s way around the country is not as quick a task as most travellers may think.
-Costa Rica’s mountains, rain season, and far-from-standard road conditions (in some areas of the country) are challenges that drivers (both international visitors and tourist professionals) regularly face, which can make a quick road trip a long and drawn out one.
+This being said, as tiny as Costa Rica may appear on a map, making one’s way around the country is not as quick a task as many travellers think.
+Costa Rica’s mountains, rain season, and far-from-standard road conditions (in some areas of the country) are challenges that drivers (both international visitors and tourist professionals) regularly face, which can quickly make a swift road trip a long and drawn out one.

-QUESTION TO COMMENT ON: Have you run into any Costa Rica misunderstandings of your own?
+QUESTION TO COMMENT ON: Have you run into any Costa Rica name misunderstandings of your own?
 What confused you during your travels?